MVP-Harry/mvp-harry.github.io/_drafts/graduation-end-of-an-era-start-of-a-new-journey.md

 ---
 layout: post
-title: Graduation | End of an Era, Start of a New Journey
+title: Graduation: End of an Era & Start of a New Journey
 categories: [School]
 tags: [graduation, high school, school]
 ---